-This bustling convention hotel—the biggest in Pennsylvania—fills an entire city block.
+This bustling convention hotel fills an entire city block.
 It has so many corridors that even the staff sometimes gets lost.
 For an intrinsically impersonal type of place, the Marriott tries hard to meet special needs; it also offers some of the lowest rates in its price category.
-The softly lit lobby has comfortable seating areas with a sushi bar and a Starbucks steps away.
-The more than 1,400 guest rooms are brightly decorated.
-You can request, at no additional cost, one of the 250 "rooms that work," with adjustable desks and extra lighting and outlets.
+The colorful lobby has comfortable seating areas with a tapas bar and a large flat screen TV and a Starbucks steps away.
+The more than 1,300 guest rooms are brightly decorated.
 A Kinko's and FedEx is also on the premises.
 The hotel restaurant, 13, serves contemporary American food.
-If you're driving, you may want to park in a public parking lot, as the hotel charges upwards of $45 (including tax) a night.
+If you're driving, you may want to park in a public parking lot, as the hotel charges upwards of $53.90 a night.

 The warm, traditional, well-designed rooms and suites feature flat-screen TVs with premium cable channels, desk and ergonomic chair, minifridges and coffeemakers.
 They also offer individual climate control, deluxe bedding and thoughtful amenities but the carpets evoke the 80s: they are maroon, yellow and tan entwined circles.

 Some rooms have access to the coveted "concierge" club lounge with free breakfast and snacks (wine and beer for purchase.)
 The lounge is closed Friday and Saturday but a buffet breakfast is still outside from 7 a.m. to 10 a.m. and Sunday through Thursday it's open again, but it's for gold and platinum Marriott members only with no ability to purchase a club pass.

 Each room has a curtained shower and tub and is provided with Thann aromatherapy products (aromatic wood is a nice scent.)
 There is a bathrobe, and all desired bathroom amenities as well as a hairdryer.